jameskarr/Nursefolio/README.md

 This full stack application was designed using the commonly known architectural pattern, MVC.
 Beginning with the Model, schemas were created to represent the collection of users and their documents within MongoDB.
 Cloudinary was integrated for users to upload, store, manage, manipulate, and deliver their images.
 Then, the users documents in MongoDB are rendered for the user to View using EJS.
 Finally, the Controllers were fashioned to allow for CRUD operations between the user and database.

 ## Optimizations
+* Handle errors properly for the client using HTTP status codes.
 * Add routes for the user to edit the notes with their images.
 * Reduce the total amount of form elements by including a partial form in EJS.
 * Eliminate redundent code within a few schemas.